PersatLab/Mechanotaxis/Motor_Protein_Localization/readme.txt

 	1. Fliter and process your images with the fiji macro located in ImageProcessing/nd2Batch2Ch.ijm

-	2. Upload your processed images in Bacstalk and select the right parameters to get as many single cells detected as possible.
+	2. Upload your processed images in BacStalk and select the right parameters to get as many single cells detected as possible.
 And save a mat file containing all the extracted features.